 Having explained the risks of a lease option, let’s take a look at the benefits of lease options too.

-- Speed of sale – you will sell your house extremely quickly.
+- Speed of sale – you will sell your house extremely quickly when agreeing to a lease option.

-- Mortgage payments are taken over by the investor.
+- Your mortgage payments are taken over by the investor.

 - Council tax and utility bills are taken over by the lease option company or investor.